MeghnaM/dotfiles/README.md

+# dotfiles
-A collection of my dotfiles so I can use quickly import my custom configurations everywhere.
+A collection of my dotfiles so that I can quickly import my custom configurations everywhere.